-Coastal systems like barrier islands are good systems to further test ecological community assembly frameworks presented for highly dynamic, physically stressed systems.
+Coastal systems like barrier islands are good model systems for testing drivers of ecological change, specifically community structure and function.
 Barrier islands are dynamic in nature and can change morphologically over short temporal scales depending what plant communities are present and the intensity of press and pulse disturbance events they experience.
 Physical processes of barrier islands tend to attract higher focus, but understanding interactions with plant communities are critical for predictions of how barrier island resilience will be affected by disturbances associated with changing climate and sea-level rise.